jonathandinu/spark-ray-data-science/README.md

 The code, slides, and exercises in this repository are (and will always be) freely available.
 The corresponding videos can be found on [O'Reilly Learning](https://learning.oreilly.com/videos/spark-ray-and/9780136805922/) for purchase.

-> If you find any errors in the code or materials, please open a Github issue in this repository or send an email to [inquiries@jonathan.industries](mailto:inquiries@jonathan.industries?subject=Scaling Data Science Errata)
+> If you find any errors in the code or materials, please open a Github issue in this repository or send an email to <a href="mailto:inquiries@jonathan.industries?subject=Scaling Data Science Errata">inquiries@jonathan.industries</a>

 ## Skill Level